dalenewman/Transformalize/README.md

 to perform comparisons, it is an unnecessary overhead when the input provider is capable of tracking and returning new data.

-A provider can return new or updated records when it is queryable, and each record stores a version that increments on an insert or an update.
+Providers are capable when they are queryable, and each record has a version that increments on an insert or an update.
 SQL Server includes a `ROWVERSION` type that provides a version automatically.
 So, let's add a `RowVersion` column to `Order Details` like this:

 ```sql
 ALTER TABLE [Order Details] ADD [RowVersion] ROWVERSION;